Read our COVID-19 update by clicking this.

 Welcome to the Canmore Nordic Centre Provincial Park.
 Developed in 1986 to host the 1988 Calgary Olympic Winter Games, the CNCPP is one of the few remaining operational Olympic Nordic skiing venues in the world.
 Enjoy the extensive recreational ski and mountain biking trails with spectacular views of Canmore, the Bow Valley and Mount Rundle.

 Scroll through the important information below and do not hesitate to contact our visitor experience staff with any questions you may have.
-Please plan ahead and follow our COVID-19 guidelines to help us keep our facilities and trails open.
-The safety of our staff and visitors is our top priority.

 Always check our trail report or call the Visitor Experience Desk at 403 678 2400 before your visit to get the latest updates on trail conditions.